 The Ethereum platform is based around the use of smart contracts.
 For those who aren't sure what a smart contract is, they're basically programable agreements between two or more parties.
 This means that money can move from one party to another without needed a trusted middleman.
 Both parties trust or verify that the code is legitimate, and the code releases the money upon certain conditions being met.

-To get a dApp (distributed application) approved, the developer behind it would first need it greenlighting by a group of known experts and developers on the Ethereum network.
+To get a dApp (decentralized application) approved, the developer behind it would first need it greenlighted by a group of known experts and developers on the Ethereum network.
 It would then be put to a vote.
 If the proposed dApp received at least 20% of the votes cast by contributors to the DAO, the money would be allocated, and work could be continued on the project.

 The DAO was a revolutionary proposal that proved incredibly popular amongst investors.
 It seemed that everyone who knew about Ethereum wanted to buy the right to vote on the network.
 They were drawn by the flexibility and transparency the system seemed to offer.
 During the first month that DAO Tokens were sold, the project amassed a substantial number of Ether coins.
 The estimated value at the time these coins were contributed was $150 million.
 This represented almost 15% of all Ether in existence.